clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 ## Experiment Three: Analyzing Color Brewer Palettes using OKLCH

 What if instead of creating new colors using OKLCH we used it to analyze popular color palettes, such as those used in data visualization?
-Using a JavaScript library such as [ColorJS][colorjs] we can convert the RGB versions of each palette into OKLCH and then analyze each of the values for lightness, chroma, and hue.
-This could be an interesting way to "dissect" different types of color palettes, which could help inform how we create color palettes suitable for data visualization on the fly.
+Using a JavaScript library such as [ColorJS][colorjs] we can convert the sRGB version of each swatch to OKLCH and then analyze the lightness, chroma, and hue values of the entire palette.
+This might be an interesting way to dissect different types of color palettes, which could help inform how we create our own color sequential palettes on the fly.

 Let's take a sequential, single hue color scheme from the [Color Brewer][color-brewer] color scheme library to try this out with.
 I'm obviously partial to orange, so I've chosen the "oranges" color scheme with seven discrete colors.
-I chose seven colors to start with since it will give us more granular data for the color scheme.
+I chose seven colors instead of five like in the previous palettes since it will give us more granular data to analyze.

 ```js
 const oranges = ['#feedde','#fdd0a2','#fdae6b','#fd8d3c','#f16913','#d94801','#8c2d04'];